 The Alexander Technique’s use of inhibition is intentional, practical, beneficial; a conscious choice leading towards freedom.
 But inhibition is universal.

-Cats inhibit, and most of them do it without actually taking Alexander Technique lessons, though they audit.
+Cats inhibit without actually taking Alexander Technique lessons, though they audit.
 When cats are stalking, they are inhibition champions.
 Their paws pause, waiting for just the right moment and place to pounce.
 Sometimes they wait so long, they forget everything.
-Bath time.
+One can over-inhibit.

 If the biggest, strongest, fastest football player on the field doesn’t inhibit on every play, he won’t be on the field for long.
 Every time a player fails to inhibit, his team receives a five yard penalty.
 Just a few of those in a row, he will soon be on the bench, screamed at by his uninhibited coach.
 A few too many lapses of inhibition per game, and his career is over.
 In football they call lapses of inhibition ‘offsides’ for moving too early.
 You’ve got to be ready, but not anxious or tense.
 You’ve got to be loose.
 You’ve got to be quick, but stay back until exactly the right moment.
 One split second early and the refs will blow the whistle and stop the game, because you moved your foot.
 Failure to inhibit- five yard penalty.